-- ► Coordinate of workpiece surface Q203 (absolute): Coordinate of the workpiece surface.
-Input range -99999.9999 to 99999.9999 - ▶ 2nd set-up clearance Q204 (incremental): Coordinate in the spindle axis at which no collision between tool and workpiece (fixtures) can occur.
-Input range 0 to 99999.9999 - ► Feed rate for countersinking Q254: Traversing speed of the tool during countersinking in mm/min.
-Input range 0 to 99999.9999 alternatively FAUTO, FU - ► Feed rate for milling Q207: Traversing speed of the tool in mm/min while milling.
-Input range 0 to 99999.999 alternatively FAUTO - ▶ Feed rate for approaching Q206: Traversing speed of the tool in mm/min while approaching.
-If the thread diameters are small, you can reduce the danger of tool breakage by using a reduced approaching feed rate.
+- Q254 Feed rate for counterboring?: Traversing speed of the tool in mm/min during countersinking.
+Input range 0 to 99999.9999 alternatively FAUTO, FU - ▶ Q207 Feed rate for milling?: Traversing speed of the tool in mm/min during milling.
+Input range 0 to 99999.999 alternatively FAUTO - ▶ Q512 Feed rate for approaching?: Traversing speed of the tool in mm/min while approaching.
+For smaller thread diameters you can decrease the approaching feed rate in order to reduce the danger of tool breakage.
 Input range 0 to 99999.999 alternatively FAUTO